HomeAnswersCardiologyblood pressure

 Welcome back to icliniq.com.

-Thanks for the query.
-Clopidogrel is a blood thinner medicine.
-Aspirin is also blood thinner.
-Aspirin is given to those who have had heart attack or stroke ever in life or to those who have angina.
-When someone is allergic to Aspirin then Clopidogrel is given.
-Otherwise no need of these medicines especially in age more than 75 years.
-Atorvastatin is a lipid lowering medicine.
-It is given in those with heart attack or stroke or elevated LDL levels and high risk of heart attack and stroke.
-It is also given to those who have diabetes regardless the level of cholesterol.
-Continue Atorvastatin 20 mg daily.
-No need of Clopidogrel if you never had heart attack.
-Atorvastatin is contraindicated in pregnancy and breastfeeding.
-Side effects are muscular pains especially in thighs and shoulders, liver damage, generalized weakness.
+Clopidogrel is a blood-thinning medicine.
+Aspirin is also a blood thinner.
+Aspirin is given to those who have had a heart attack or stroke at any point in their life or to those who have angina.
+When someone is allergic to Aspirin, then Clopidogrel is given.
+Otherwise, there is no need for these medicines, especially in people aged more than 75 years.
+Atorvastatin is a lipid-lowering medicine.

 I hope this helps.